bobbyluig/bobbyluig.github.io/_posts/2024-11-17-flying-with-the-wind/2024-11-17-flying-with-the-wind.md

 This controller performs path finding in 3D space.
 The idea is that we can output the sequence of heights along the shortest path from the current position to the target.
 Similar to the greedy controller, we discretize the input space into grids of 100 m.
 These grids are then used as vertices in the search graph.
 Edges are determined based on the direction of the wind at the center of each grid.

 It is not guaranteed that the balloon will actually follow the exact search path because edges are very approximate.
 Therefore, we want the controller to be able to efficiently switch to a new path if the balloon deviates.
 In addition, the target may not be reachable at all given the wind field.
-However, the search should still be able to find the reachable grid which is closest to the target.
+However, the search should still be able to find the reachable grid which is closest to the target grid.
 Given these considerations, we can construct the search graph in the following way.

 1. Add all grids as vertices.
 Call these vertices $$v_{i,j,k}$$ where $$i$$, $$j$$, and $$k$$ are the indices of the grid.
 2. Add an unreachable vertex $$v_u$$.
-This vertex will only show up in the search path if the target is not reachable from the current position.
+This vertex will only show up in the search path if the target grid is not reachable from the current grid.
 3. Define the weight of an edge as $$\left( w_u, w_r \right)$$. $$w_u$$ is the cost of moving to the unreachable vertex. $$w_r$$ is the cost of moving to any other vertex.
 Comparison on weights should treat any non-zero $$w_u$$ as larger than any non-zero $$w_r$$.
 This is already how tuple comparison works in Python.
 4. For each $$v_{i,j,k}$$, add an edge to one of its four horizontally adjacent neighbors $$v_{i \pm 1,j \pm 1,k}$$ by looking at the dominant horizontal component of the wind vector at grid $$\left( i,j,k \right)$$.
 The weight of each edge is $$\left( 0, c \right)$$ where $$c$$ is the time it takes for the balloon to move between the two grids taking into account the projected wind velocity.
 5. For each $$v_{i,j,k}$$, add edges to $$v_{i,j,k+1}$$ and $$v_{i,j,k-1}$$.
 The balloon can always move vertically.
-The weight these edges are $$\left( 0, c \right)$$ where $$c$$ is the time it takes for the balloon to move between the two grids assuming the maximum vertical speed of 4 m/s.
+The weight of these edges are $$\left( 0, c \right)$$ where $$c$$ is the time it takes for the balloon to move between the two grids assuming the maximum vertical speed of 4 m/s.
 6. For each $$v_{i,j,k}$$, add an edge to $$v_u$$.
-The weight of each edge is $$\left( c, 0 \right)$$ where $$c$$ is the distance from grid $$\left( i,j,k \right)$$ to the target.
+The weight of each edge is $$\left( c, 0 \right)$$ where $$c$$ is the distance from grid $$\left( i,j,k \right)$$ to the target grid.
 7. Add an edge from $$v_u$$ to the target grid with weight $$\left( 0, 0 \right)$$.

 Instead of searching in the forward graph, we run Dijkstra's algorithm on the reverse graph starting from the target grid.
-When the search terminates, we will have the shortest path from every position to the target grid.
+When the search terminates, we will have the shortest path from every grid to the target grid.
 Even if the balloon deviates from the chosen path, we do not need to rerun the search.
 This allows us to implement the controller as follows.

 1. Construct the graph once on controller initialization.
 Run Dijkstra's algorithm on the reverse graph starting from the target grid.
 Store the output in a parent map.
 2. On controller invocation, if the balloon is in the same grid as the previous step, do nothing because the shortest path cannot change unless the balloon moves to a different grid.